step-security/harden-runner/README.md

 ### Detect tampering of source code during build

-Harden-Runner monitors file writes and can detect if a file is overwritten by a different process.
+Harden-Runner monitors file writes and can detect if a file is overwritten.

+- Source code overwrite is not expected in a release build
 - All source code files are monitored, which means even changes to IaC files (Kubernetes manifest, Terraform) are detected
 - You can enable notifications to get one-time alert when source code is overwritten